FeaSiBle-13/DCP-analysis/README.md

 # DCP-analysis

 ### minimum_calculation
+After a trajectory run with Amolqc the second minima of a trajectory run is calculated.
+The results are to find in the folder trajectory-X/result.

 ### saddlepoint_calculation
 After a trajectory run with Amolqc and after a run with minimum_calcuation.py, saddlepoints can be calculated with this script.
-The script is to be startedin the folder where the Amolqc run was started.
+The script is to be started in the folder where the Amolqc run was started.
 An input file 'saddlepoint_calculation.in' is required.
 For example:

 > threshold_DCP_guess= 1e-1
   method= gradient_norm